seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 Note that any tagged region will be covered by one or more boxes.
 The user may specify the refinement criteria and/or region to be covered, but not the decomposition of the region into individual grids.
 REMORA enforces that all refinement spans the entire vertical direction.
-Tagging criteria are ignored in masked regions and on land-sea boundaries.
-These regions may still be refined in order to accommodate adjacent tagged regions.
+Field-based tagging criteria ignore masked cells and do not see across the land-sea boundary, so they never tag the coastline on its own account; a region named explicitly, by a box, is refined in full whether it is land or water.

 See the `Gridding`_ section of the AMReX documentation for details of how individual grids are created.